Simple Cooking with Heart helps you learn to cook whole grains with these tips.

-Pour the rice into the boiling water, stir it once, reduce heat to low, cover the pan and let it cook for 50 minutes.
-Use a pan with a tight-fitting lid.
-If you think your lid isn’t tight enough, cover the pan with foil and then put the lid on top.
+Pour the rice into the boiling water, stir it once, reduce heat to low, cover the pan with a tight-fitting lid and let it cook for about 50 minutes.
 After 50 minutes, take the pan off the heat and let it sit for 10 minutes before you take the lid off.

-Store the leftover cup in the refrigerator for up to three days.
-It’s easy to heat up in the microwave.
+Store the leftover rice in the refrigerator for up to three days.
+It’s easy to heat up in the microwave with a little bit of water.
 It’s good cold for lunch, too.
 Try it tossed with some chopped parsley, lemon juice and olive oil.